Cops acted in self-defence,says Ker CM on gunning down Maoists

 "We never killed anyone when we were in power.
 Those two maoists have even written a letter to me saying how well behaved was the police after their capture.
 I had given specific instruction that they must be considered as political prisoners," Chennithala, who was the Home Minister in the previous UDF government, told the House.

-Even though the Speaker refused to allow notice for an adjournment motion seeking an independent probe into the incident, the opposition marked its protest but did not stage any walkout..
+Even though the Speaker refused to allow notice for an adjournment motion, the opposition marked its protest but did not stage any walkout..

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)